Offering DSMES Services through Telehealth

 Healthcare providers must utilize the below billing codes:

-- The same code as in-person visits would be utilized (G0108 and G0109) with the place of service code of “02” which indicates a telemedicine visit, for both Medicare and Medicaid billing.
+- The same code as in-person visits would be utilized, G0108 for 1:1 and G0109 for group, with the place of service code either 02 (other than home) or 10 (home), based on the beneficiary’s location at the time of service, for both Medicare and Medicaid billing.

-- For Medicare, the “-GT” modifier should be appended to the relevant codes if billing under CAH Option Payment Method II.
+- For Medicare, the “-GT” modifier for Telehealth Distant should be appended to the relevant codes if billing under Critical Access Hospital (CAH) Option Payment Method II.

 - For Medicaid, the “-95” modifier should also be appended to all relevant CPT codes to indicate that the service was provided via telemedicine.
+Providers must indicate the appropriate place of service, either 02 (other than home) or 10 (home), based on the beneficiary’s location at the time of service and must append modifier – 95.
 RHCs should also include the modifier on the header line.

 For RHC or FQHC billing information, please see DSMES in Rural Communities.